-- At Norwich Road Academy, we promote a strong moral code including our Values such as; (Being) Proud, Connect(ing) and Empower(ment). - Our Pupil Code of Conduct reinforces the need to be kind and forgiving.
-It also encourages children to take responsibility for their words and actions. - We use events such as: Anti-Bullying Week and Online Safety Week to remind children about what to do if they feel unsafe and to discuss strategies to tackle bullying. - We use PHSE lessons, Circle and assembly time to promote our school Values and to develop children's social and emotional skills. - Children feel valued by an inclusive and creative curriculum, the recognition of achievement and rewards. - We celebrate differences and varied heritages. - We have a consistent behaviour management policy and a supportive pastoral team. - We ensure that there is a range of high quality, engaging activities at playtimes and lunchtimes. - We have a strong pupil voice, through School Council, House Captains, Reading Champions and pupil questionnaires, we elicit children's' views about their school and bullying. - We promote the Childline support service. - We have a child-friendly anti-bullying policy 'Feeling Safe and Happy at School' (see appendix 1). - We have supporting information for children and their carers on our website. - We regularly update and evaluate our approaches to take into account technological developments. - We train our staff and encourage them to be vigilant, particularly at unstructured times. - We deal with concerns seriously and rigorously, recording incidences on CPOMS as policy procedure. - We speak to all parties involved in incidences and inform parents accordingly. - We carefully consider the use of space around school and the positioning of adults at break times. - We encourage a restorative approach and review relationships following reported incidents. - We work with other agencies and the wider school community to prevent and tackle concerns. - We have systems across our school for pupils to share their concerns (such as blue Post-its or talk cards).
+- At Norwich Road Academy, we promote a strong moral code including our Values such as (Being) Proud, Connect(ing) and Empower(ment). - Our Pupil Code of Conduct reinforces the need to be kind and forgiving.
+It also encourages children to take responsibility for their words and actions. - We use events such as: Anti-Bullying Week and Online Safety Week to remind children about what to do if they feel unsafe and to discuss strategies to tackle bullying. - We use PHSE lessons and assembly time to promote our school Values and to develop children's social and emotional skills. - Children feel valued by an inclusive and creative curriculum, the recognition of achievement and rewards. - We celebrate differences and varied heritages. - We have a consistent behaviour management and NR Way policies and a supportive pastoral team. - We ensure that there is a range of high quality, engaging activities at playtimes and lunchtimes. - We have a strong pupil voice, through School Council, House Captains, Reading Champions and pupil questionnaires, we elicit children's' views about their school and bullying. - We promote the Childline support service. - We have a child-friendly anti-bullying policy 'Feeling Safe and Happy at School' (see appendix 1). - We have supporting information for children and their carers on our website and update parents and carer's as to what bullying is on Do Jo. - We regularly update and evaluate our approaches to take into account technological developments. - We train our staff and encourage them to be vigilant, particularly at unstructured times - Staff receive training on the Pikkas Method of shared concern. - We deal with concerns seriously and rigorously, recording incidences on CPOMS as policy procedure. - We speak to all parties involved in incidences and inform parents accordingly. - We carefully consider the use of space around school and the positioning of adults at break times. - We encourage a restorative approach and review relationships following reported incidents.

-• We challenge practice and attitudes that do not uphold the values of tolerance, respect and a non-discriminatory outlook.
+- We work with other agencies and the wider school community to prevent and tackle concerns. - We have systems across our school for pupils to share their concerns (such as blue post-its or talk cards). - We challenge practice and attitudes that do not uphold the values of tolerance, respect and a non-discriminatory outlook.